 3. Take a Refresher Driving Course

 If your fear of driving has to do with a recent bad experience or aging, you may need to take a refresher driving course to see if you can rewire your brain to get hold of the good old habits.
-At times the fear is rooted in anxiety.
+Moreover, the fear is rooted in anxiety at times.

 Would you want to take a refresher driving course?
 Would you love to become a damn good driver here in New York?
 Pierre Paul Driving School is right here in Brooklyn.
 We have experienced instructors to prepare you for the driving test.
 We can also schedule your driving test and provide a car for the same.
 Contact us today at 718-576-6277 or email@example.com for more information.